corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 - `--user`: The user for the Zone service's database
 - `--password`: The password for the Zone service's database
 - `--admin-listener-port`: The port where Angel services connect to Zone service
-- `--auth-dev-mode`: Allows you to run with a real or developer authentication/authorisation service.
+- `--disable-authentication`: Allows you to disable authentication, intended only for use in development environments.
 Defaults to false if not provided.
 - `--auth-host`: The hostname of the authentication service.
-Required unless running in developer mode
+Required unless authentication is disabled
 - `--auth-port`: The port number of the authentication service.
-Required unless running in developer mode
+Required unless authentication is disabled
 - `--auth-trust-store-location`: The location of the authentication service trust root keystore.
-Required unless running in developer mode
+Required unless authentication is disabled
 - `--auth-trust-store-password`: The password for the authentication service trust root keystore.
-Required unless running in developer mode
+Required unless authentication is disabled
-- `--auth-audience`: The audience that is passed to the authentication service.
-Required unless running in developer mode
-- `--auth-issuer`: The issuer that is passed to the authentication service.
-Required unless running in developer mode
+- `--auth-issuer`: The \"iss\" claim in the JWT; needs to be set to the same value as in the Auth service's configuration.
+Required unless authentication is disabled.
 - `--auth-leeway`: Leeway is the amount of time, in seconds, allowed when checking JSON Web Token (JWT) issuance and expiration times.
-    Required unless running in developer mode.
+    Required unless authentication is disabled.
 We recommend a default time of **10 seconds**.

 ## Configuration Composition